Alexabeth20/Alexabeth20.github.io/_posts/2025-06-10-why-we-need-better-ai-qa.md

 ---
 AI is not just software.
 It’s a mirror of our society and values.
 And when that mirror is flawed, we risk amplifying harm rather than solving problems.

 Quality assurance in AI isn’t optional.
 It’s the only way to ensure these tools serve people rather than endanger them.
-Whether you're a tester, tech writer, or concerned citizen, your voice and vigilance matter.
+Whether you're a tester, tech writer, or concerned citizen, we all play a part in keeping these ecosystems safe.
 By advocating for better data, stronger checks, and ethical design, we can build AI systems that elevate rather than exploit humanity.

 Let's test for what truly matters because the cost of getting it wrong is too high.
 I mean who wants to live through the Terminator IRL?